Applications for U.S. visa lottery more than doubled since 2007

-In some countries, a marked share of the population has applied for the program.
+In some countries, a marked share of the population has applied for the program, according to 2015 U.S. State Department and 2015 United Nations population data.
 In the Republic of Congo, for example, 10% of the country’s citizens applied for the program in fiscal 2015.
-Other African countries with high shares of applicants included Liberia (8%), Sierra Leone (8%) and Ghana (7%).
-European countries such as Albania (7%), Moldova (5%) and Ukraine (3%) also saw substantial shares of their populations submitting applications.
+Other African countries with high shares of applicants included Liberia (8%), Sierra Leone (8%) and Ghana (6%).
+European countries such as Albania (7%), Moldova (5%), Armenia (4%), and Ukraine (3%) also saw substantial shares of their populations submitting applications.
 In Asia, Uzbekistan (5%) and Nepal (3%) also had vast shares of their populations apply.

 Since the program’s start in 1995, the U.S. has awarded about 20,000 visas annually to African citizens and another 20,000 to European citizens.
 Roughly 8,000 citizens of Asian countries, including islands in Oceania, have received diversity visas each year.
 Nearly 2,000 are given annually to those from the Americas.
 (Since 1999, the U.S. has awarded up to an additional 5,000 visas each year to citizens of Nicaragua, Cuba, El Salvador and Guatemala under the Nicaraguan Adjustment and Central America Relief Act.)